 There are always volunteer positions available in the hospital.
 Attend the Volunteer Info Session and learn about which programs currently need the most help.
 We are not able to answer this question on the telephone because it requires a review.

 We are also always looking for volunteers to help with Community events that benefit Phoenix Children’s.
 You can register to receive information today.

-I tried to register for a Volunteer Info Session but I got a message the session is full.
+I tried to register for an at-the-hospital Volunteer Info Session but I got a message the session is full.
 Is there any way I can still attend?

 I’m not 16 years old yet.
 Can I still volunteer?

 The Family Volunteer Program may be the right option for you.
 A parent or guardian may volunteer with their 12-15 year old teen as a pair.
 You must be at least sixteen years old to be a volunteer in the hospital on your own.

 Many community volunteer events allow teens to participate.
 You can register to receive information about upcoming community events.

 I have never worked in a hospital.
 Is that OK?